Cavity-assisted energy relaxation for quantum many-body simulations: Numerical simulation

-\textit{Numerical simulation.}---In Fig.~\ref{fig:general}a, we plot the asymptotic ground state population with respect to $g_j$ for $N=\{4,6,8\}$.
-We take $\Delta/g_j=g_j/\kappa$ and $\kappa=\gamma=B/10$ {with $B=E_{10}/2$}. $\Omega_j$ is chosen so that $|(\Gamma_+)_{10}|=\kappa$. $I(\delta)$ is constant for $0.5B<\delta-(\epsilon_1)_{00}<3.5B$ and zero otherwise.
-The spontaneous emission is included as explained below.
+In Fig.~\ref{fig:general}a, we plot the asymptotic ground state population with respect to $g_j$ for $N=\{4,6,8\}$.
+We take $\Delta/g_j=g_j/\kappa$ and $\kappa=\gamma=B/10$ with $B=E_{10}/2$ (note that $E_{10}$ depends on $J$ and $N$). $\Omega_j$ is chosen so that $|(\Gamma_+)_{10}|=\kappa$. $I(\delta)$ is constant for $0.5B<\delta-(\epsilon_1)_{00}<3.5B$ and zero otherwise.
 In Fig.~\ref{fig:general}b, we plot the time evolution of the population in the ground state starting from the maximally mixed state for $g_j=40\kappa$.
-Note that {as explained above,} the spectral incoherence, introduced just for ease of analysis, makes the process inefficient, which is why such a strong atom-cavity coupling is required.
+Note that the spectral incoherence, introduced just for ease of analysis and numerical simulations, makes the process inefficient, for which a rather strong atom-cavity coupling is required.
+As explained above, if spectrally coherent fields are used, this demanding requirement should be mitigated.